mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 This is where you update Android SDK, install all the tools and APIs, including Build Tools and Android Support Repository and Library.
 Remember, this Linux instance is running in the AWS Cloud meaning it's headless (no GUI) and you only can work with the shell.

-If you happened to read older version of this article, you'd remember seeing a lot of shell scripts using `grep` and the rest.
+If you happened to read older version of this article, you'd remember seeing a lot of shell scripts using `grep`.

 This is a revised version, with much simpler and cleaner code.